opral/monorepo/packages/db/README.md

 # Running the local database
 0. Make sure that Docker Compose is installed and running with elevated privileges
 1. Navigate to db directory
-2. `supabase start` database is now running
+2. `supabase start`

+# Stopping the local database
+0. Navigate to db directory
-3. To stop database: `supabase stop`
+1. `supabase stop`

 # Populate database with test data
 //todo